On the error control of invariant causal prediction

 Although obtained based on different ideas, $t_\alpha(R)$ and $\tildet_\alpha(R)$ (see~\eqref{td-bound-CT} and \eqref{formula:DirectSimulBound}) are actually equivalent, as shown in the following theorem. \begin{theorem} Let $\alpha \in (0,1)$.
 For any $R \subseteq [m]$,

 \end{theorem}

 It is not uncommon in the literature that two seemingly different methods are actually equivalent.
 For example, the simultaneous bound based on closed testing from \cite{goeman2011multiple} is equivalent to the bound from \cite{genovese2006exceedance}, which does not use closed testing \citep{goeman2021only}.
+In particular, the simultaneous bounds in this section can also be derived using the e-Closure principle \citep{xu2025bringing}.
 Recognizing such connections is valuable because it provides different perspectives on the same method and allows insights to be gained from different angles.
 For example, in our case, understanding that $\tildet_\alpha(R)$ is equivalent to a closed testing bound helps clarify its admissibility \citep{goeman2021only}, which is rather unclear from its original formulation~\eqref{formula:DirectSimulBound}.